Salon Dior Team

 Do you have your next hair appointment booked, but not sure which cut to choose?
 Let us help you!

-There are a few things to consider before choosing a dry vs wet haircut, specifically hair type, texture, length, and how much time you want to spend at the salon.
+There are a few things to consider before choosing a dry vs wet haircut, specifically hair type, natural texture, length, and how much time you want to spend at the salon.

-What Is A Wet Cut
+What Is A Wet Hair Cut

-Don’t worry, it’s not rocket science.
 A wet haircut is a cut that is done by your stylist while your hair is still wet, fully absorbed with water.
 Chances are you’ve had quite a few of these in your day already.

-Benefits and Disadvantages of a Wet Haircut
+Benefits of a Wet Haircut

 Wet cutting is great for razoring, layering hair, and removing the bulk of heavy hair.
 With your hair weighted down and sleek with water, you can more easily tell where the layers will be falling around your face once it’s dry.